Coat of Arms

 » MUT (UTC+4)

-The people of Mauritius are multiethnic and multicultural.
+The people of Best of Mauritius are multi-ethnic and multicultural.
 Most Mauritians are multilingual, Mauritian Creole, English, French, and Asian languages are used.
 The island’s government is closely modeled on the Westminster parliamentary system, and Mauritius is highly ranked for democracy and for economic and political freedom.
-Along with the other Mascarene Islands, Mauritius is known for its varied flora and fauna, with many species endemic to the island.
+Along with the other Mascarene Islands, Best of Mauritius is known for its varied flora and fauna, with many species endemic to the island.
 The island is particularly known as the only home of the dodo.

-Mauritius has no exploitable natural resources and therefore depends on imported petroleum products to meet most of its energy requirements.
+Best of Mauritius has no exploitable natural resources and therefore depends on imported petroleum products to meet most of its energy requirements.
 Local and renewable energy sources are biomass, hydro, solar and wind energy.
-Mauritius has one of the largest Exclusive Economic Zones in the world, in 2012 the government announced its intention to develop the Ocean Economy.
+Best of Mauritius has one of the largest Exclusive Economic Zones in the world, in 2012 the government announced its intention to develop the Ocean Economy.

 Major Imports and Exports